FlyBrainLab/FlyBrainLab/README.md

 sh fbl_installer_ubuntu.sh
 ```

-Linux installation was only tested on Ubuntu, but should work with the other operating systems.
+Linux installation was only tested on Ubuntu, but should work with the other Linux distributions.

 #### Windows